Please be aware of current conditions when making your plans to visit the preserve.

 Visitor Opportunities - Self-guiding tours of the historic ranch building complex grounds are available daily via brochure and cell phone tour.
 Tour numbers are posted on waysides around the historic buildings.
 The Lower Fox Creek one-room schoolhouse can be visited by either hiking the Southwind Nature Trail or by driving to the location.
 School will reopen in May, but can be viewed through the windows in off season.

 Bus Tours - Bus tours in the park were stopped in August 2013, after sections of the historic ranch road that supported the bus tours were washed out.
 The road became impassable by bus and unsafe for transporting visitors.
-The road, which was never designated for use by the heavy tour buses, is being evaluated as how to best be re-routed or stabilized to support motorized visitor access in the future.
-There are no bus tours available at this time.
+There are no bus tours available at this time, but we are hopeful for their return this summer.
 Use of private vehicles on the trails/tour road is not allowed.
-Therefore, as you travel to or from the park, we recommend driving the Flint Hills National Scenic Byway on highway K-177 to see the prairie landscape from your car.
+As you travel to or from the park, we recommend driving the Flint Hills National Scenic Byway on highway K-177 to see the prairie landscape from your car.
 There is a pull over scenic overlook area south of Cottonwood Falls with interpretive waysides that explain the tallgrass prairie.
 The byway takes you through the heart of the tallgrass prairie ecosystem of the Kansas Flint Hills.

 Construction Projects - The historic barn is now open for viewing.
 Reclaimed historic lumber was used to replace damaged flooring, joists, and pillars.
 Come see the lower and middle floors of the barn.

 The Spring Hill Ranch house remains closed until multiple structural and health/safety issues have been corrected, ensuring a safe experience for visitors to tour the building once again.
-The date of reopening the 1881 ranch house is yet undetermined, although it may be several years.
+We are working to reopen the 1881 ranch house by this summer 2015.

 Trails - Walking or touring the grounds of the historic structures remains open 24 hours and offers great opportunities for night sky viewing.
 Hiking or foot access along the over 40 miles of trails is the only means of access at this time.
 The historic routes that make up the trail system follow the old ranch roads, of which none were developed or designated for accessibility.
 However, some of the trails are a little easier than others to traverse.